About Me: Becoming an International Female Traveler

-I had a dead-end job as a cashier, a degree in English that I wasn’t sure what to do with, and a cat named after Flannery O’Connor who gives head butts and chirps like a bird.
+I had a dead-end job as a cashier, a degree in English, and a cat named after Flannery O’Connor who gives head butts and chirps like a bird.

-  I packed up numbers two and three and ditched number one.
+I packed up numbers 2 and 3 and ditched number 1.

 Almost overnight, I was able to transform my life from the mindless tedium of low-level retail work to a life of international travel, fantastic food, good books, and great friends.
 It all started with one little question: How can you make money while traveling?